More National Prominence for the Jackrabbit Nation:

 Taking SDSU rodeo to the next level is clearly achievable.

-What is needed is commitment and passion from the following: the SDSU Rodeo Coalition*, SDSU, the SDSU Foundation. and the yet-to-be-established SDSU Rodeo Boosters.
+What is needed is commitment and passion from the following: the SDSU Rodeo Coalition*, SDSU, the SDSU Foundation. and the SDSU Rodeo Boosters.
 If any one of these four partners do not pull their weight a Top-5 program will not happen.

 In this case, a well-known adage needs to be turned on its head to read: